+Rainwater fittings

+Repair category 1

-Rainwater fittings Repair category 2 Notes We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.
-Where previous leakage or overflow from rainwater goods has occurred a precautionary check of the surrounding building fabric is recommended with particular reference to damp or rot related defects.
+Notes We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.

+Main walls

-Main walls Repair category 1 Notes Within the limitations of our inspection, no significant defects were noted, however normal levels of maintenance are recommended.
-Localised hairline cracked masonry was visible and where tap tested, was found to be sound however future repairs may be required.
-Not all areas were tested.
+Repair category 1

+Notes Within the limitations of our inspection, no significant defects were noted, however normal levels of maintenance are recommended.